shuttle-hq/shuttle/cargo-shuttle/README.md

 SUBCOMMANDS:
-    auth      create user credentials for the shuttle platform delete    delete the latest deployment for a shuttle project deploy    deploy a shuttle project
+    auth      create user credentials for the shuttle platform delete    delete this shuttle service
+    deploy    deploy a shuttle service
-    help      Prints this message or the help of the given subcommand(s) init      create a new shuttle project
+    help      Print this message or the help of the given subcommand(s) init      create a new shuttle service
     login     login to the shuttle platform
-    logs      view the logs of a shuttle project run       run a shuttle project locally
+    logs      view the logs of a shuttle service run       run a shuttle service locally
-    status    view the status of a shuttle project
+    status    view the status of a shuttle service
 ```

 ### Subcommand: `init`